 The idea is pretty much the same as with the public keys in asymmetric cryptography, if you understand what I am talking about.
 Deeper explanation of this principle it is outside of the scope of this manual.

 There are several ways of solving this problem of trustworthness, which are covered in the Usage Tips chapter.
 See Verifying Contact Truthworthness.

 Right now, there is so few code to deal with, that we are not seeking for more coders.
 Another reason for this is that this project was started with a half-educational purpose of mine, so that's the reason I would like to write the core myself (which is not even conceptually close to complete).
 The vanilla gui too, actually.
 I Hope you understand my motives correctly.

 But that does not mean we do not search for volunteers.
 Of course we do.
-We do search for testers, package maintainers (in a long-term, as here is nothing to maintain yet), and more testers.
+We do search for testers, code reviewers, wiki contributors, package maintainers (in a long-term, as here is nothing to maintain yet), and more testers.
 Please remind me if I forgot someone.

 We are in need of bug reports, testing, code reviews (if anyone would be so kind to do some), any constructive critics, any suggessions, actually your opinions on any part of the project.
 I mean more or less unprejudiced opinions.